czim/laravel-cms-models/documentation/ModelConfiguration/List.md

 - An **array** of integers, the first of which is the default page size.
     The others are added as selectable options.

+## List Parent / Child Setup

+For information about setting up a 'click-through' to children lists for typical parent-child Eloquent relations, see the [list parent setup documentation](ListParentSetup.md).

 ## Default Actions